OWASP/igoat/README.md

 # iGoat - A Learning Tool for iOS App Pentesting and Security #

-iGoat is a learning tool for iOS developers (iPhone, iPad, etc.).
+iGoat is a learning tool for iOS developers (iPhone, iPad, etc.) and mobile app pentesters.
 It was inspired by the WebGoat project, and has a similar conceptual flow to it.

 As such, iGoat is a safe environment where iOS developers can learn about the major security pitfalls they face as well as how to avoid them.
 It is made up of a series of lessons that each teach a single (but vital) security lesson.